Pointy End Mac OS

 As Jobs said, not everyone needs a truck, but that doesn't mean no one needs a truck.

 I think the reason iPad sales haven't completely overtaken laptop sales is that people are worried there will be things they can't do on the iPad, even if in reality they only use a computer for browsing and the odd Word document, they have the security of knowing if they *need* to do something that an iPad can't do in the future, they will be able to.
-Bit like the comfort people ha(ve/d) with Bootcamp when switching from Windows.
+Bit like the comfort people ha(ve/d) with Bootcamp when switching from Windows.- I find the reborn Mac Pro, the move to Apple Silicon, and the macOS changes (both naming and stylistic) to be a huge endorsement of the Mac from Apple.

 I think there really might have been a time back when the iPad was taking off like a rocket that some senior execs at Apple might have imagined the Mac would eventually be phased out.
 I think the past several years have made it clear that the iPad cannot replace the Mac for a nontrivial group of high-value users.
 Yes, it can meet the needs of many, but definitely not all.